yankayzhao/yankayzhao.github.io/_pages/about.md

 News
 ======
+[ 25/01  ] Our paper Palatetouch has been conditionally accepted by CHI25!

 [ 24/07 ] [EyeGesener](https://dl.acm.org/doi/10.1145/3678541) was accepted to IMWUT/Ubicomp'24, which presents the first eye-gestures interaction system on a pair of eyeglasses based on acoustic sensing.
 I was fortunate enough to complete this paper as the co-first author when I was an ungraduated student.

 Selected Publications